-11. Programming Advertisements P120 to P127
+Programming Advertisements P120 to P127

 The broad distribution of CDs has led to advertising for various areas being recorded on CDs.
 Thus, you have another source of income with phonographs with ES-V technology.
-Standard value is again "no advertising".
+Standard value is again "no advertIsIng titles to play".

-P120: With the command P120 "0" +"H" all entries of group P12x are cancelled (set to zero) and no advertisement is played.
+P120: With the command P120 "0" +"H" all entries are set to zero and no advertisement titles are played.